 - Get involved Donate

-Earthquakes happen every day in New Zealand.
-Learn what to do before, during and after an earthquake to minimise risk to you and your family.
+All of New Zealand is at risk of earthquakes.
+Learn what to do before, during and after an earthquake to help you and your family.

-For general preparedness, every household should create and practice a Household Emergency Plan and assemble and maintain Emergency Survival Items and a Getaway Kit.
-In addition, every household should take earthquake-specific precautions and plan and practice what to do in the event of an earthquake.
+Every household should create and practice a Household Emergency Plan.
+It's also important to have emergency survival items and a getaway kit.
+As well as this, every household should plan and practice what to do in the event of an earthquake.

 - Pick safe places in each room.